armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

 3. Use URL schemes that are understood by the java.net.URL object.

-    A file specified by URL
+    Example of a Pathname specified by URL:

         #p"http://example.org/org/armedbear/systems/pgp.asd"